Ingleburn, New South Wales: Parks and recreation

 Milton Park, shared by the boundaries of Ingleburn and Macquarie Fields is a popular venue for football and softball teams.
 It is also used as the presentation area for the annual Ingleburn Alive festival's evening fireworks.

 Other sporting parks include Wood Park, behind Ingleburn High School where rugby league and cricket are played.

 Smaller recreational reserves and parks are located between Kingfisher Road and Currawong Street, on Matthew Square, on Currawong Street behind Holy Family Catholic School and another behind Sackville Street Public School.

 Memorial Oval can also be found on the western side of the railway line adjacent to the Ingleburn RSL Club.

 Ingleburn RSL is located on Chester Road.
-Annually at dawn on ANZAC Day, a service is held to remember those that lost their lives serving for Australia.

-Population
+Demographics

 At the 2021 Australian census, there were 15,264 residents in Ingleburn.
 52.5% of people were born in Australia.
 The next most common countries of birth were Bangladesh 5.4%, India 5.3% Philippines 4.2%, Nepal 4.1% and New Zealand 2.6%.
 52.1% of people spoke only English at home.
 Other languages spoken at home included Bengali 7.2%, Hindi 4.8%, Tagalog 2.5% and Arabic 2.0%.
 The most common responses for religion were Catholic 22.1%, No Religion 19.5%, Islam 11.7%, Anglican 10.2% and Hinduism 9.7%.